binkley/homebrewery-files/witch.md

 _**Spellcasting Focus.**_
 You can use a Druidic Focus, _herbalism kit_, or _cook&rsquo;s utensils_ as a Spellcasting Focus for your Witch spells.

-#### Level 1: Evil Eye
+#### Level 1: Witch Glare

 Witches say the eyes speak before the mouth does.
 A curse carried in a glance, stopping hearts, thoughts, and hands.

-You learn the **Evil Eye** cantrip.
+You learn the **Witch Glare** cantrip.
 It counts as a Witch cantrip for you and doesn't count against the number of cantrips you know.
 (The cantrip is described at the end.)

 #### Level 1: Herbal Sage